'Cities Are Resilient,' Says Baltimore Crime Novelist Laura Lippman

 "It was a time that was at once extremely frenetic and extremely static," she says.
 "It felt as if everyone in my life — myself included — spent their time on almost this hamster wheel of social media, the news network of their choice, social media, the news network of their choice."

-Situating her novel in the '60s allowed Lippman, a former journalist, to escape the news cycle, though many of the subjects she touches on in Lady of the Lake — sexism, racism, homophobia — are still front and center today.
+Situating her novel in the '60s allowed Lippman, a former journalist, to escape the news cycle, though many of the subjects she touches on in Lady in the Lake — sexism, racism, homophobia — are still front and center today.

 Interview Highlights